kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

 <div class="tab-content">
 <div id="run-c" class="tab-pane fade in active" markdown="1" >

-In order to launch C appliation next steps should be performed.
+To launch C application next steps should be performed.

 1. Rebuild application with decreased log level.
-This will decrease a mess that can appear when debug logs are enabled.
+That reduces a mess that can appear when debug logs are enabled.

         cd build